beckmx/g2/README.md

 # TinyG2

-This is the Other Machine Co production fork of Synthetos's g2 firmware.
+This is the Bantam Tools V3 development fork of Synthetos's g2 firmware.

 ## Toolchain

 This project requires gcc 4.8.

-You can install the toolchain using any of the following commands:
+You can install the toolchain using the following command:

 ```
-make
 make toolchain
-cd Tools && make
 ```

 ## Compiling Firmware